practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

 Hey everybody!
 I hope you're having a great day today!
 The sun has peeked out of the clouds for a bit today, so I'm doing great!

-In this article, we're going to be looking at a some compiler tools for use with Ruby.
+In this article, we're going to be looking at some compiler tools for use with Ruby.
 In order to explore these tools, we'll write a JSON parser.
 I know you're saying, "but Aaron, *why* write a JSON parser?
 Don't we have like 1,234,567 of them?".
 Yes!
 We do have precisely 1,234,567 JSON parsers available in Ruby!
 We're